-This bloody good Halloween Bones Bark recipe is simple to make and is sure to be a hit at your Halloween party.
+This blood-splattered Halloween bark recipe is simple to make and is sure to be a hit at your Halloween party.

 For another festive Halloween bark idea try this salt and sweet Halloween Bark recipe.